Halifax Explosion Memorial Bell Tower time capsule

 Halifax Explosion Memorial Bell Tower, 1985.
 Courtesy of Maurice Crosby.
 HMA CR58-31.2

 Here they pose with Committee member Alec McCleave just before placing the time capsule in the Memorial Bell Tower.
-This photograph was donated in 2017 at the time of the opening of the time capsule.
+This photograph was donated in 2017 at the opening of the time capsule.

 Colour photo of Explosion survivor, Millicent Upham Swindells and her grand-daughter Anne Louise Ihasz pose with Committee member Alec McLeave just before they place the time capsule, in front of the Memorial Bell Tower.